 Music has always been a very strong influence in my life.
 Even so, I did not have the privilege of having much formal training in music.
 My earliest memories were of my sister and me learning to play songs on a miniature organ.
 I enjoyed music and managed to learn to play a few songs with one finger.
 We sang hymns around the piano with my mother every day.
 As a child I sang regularly in little church choirs, and later in an adult choir.

-I acquired a degree in elementary education which I have used in the classroom when I wasn’t home with my young children.
+I got my degree in elementary education.
 Music was present in my life in choirs and choral singing, but still I had not begun any serious formal training.
 I took a few music classes in college, but that was it.

-When my daughter, Abby, was 2 years old, I began bringing her to Mountain Top’s class for toddlers (with Jess West).
+When my daughter, Abby, was 2 years old, I brought her to Mountain Top’s class for toddlers (with Jess West).
 We loved it.
-When she was in preschool music with Ellen, I decided that I would love to see if I could teach music to children at Mountain Top Music Center, so I asked Ellen about employment, and well, here I am enjoying the most exciting job of my life.
-I have so much enjoyed every aspect of teaching and have grown so much musically.
+When she was in preschool music with Ellen Schwindt, I decided to see if I could teach music to children at Mountain Top Music Center, so I asked Ellen about employment – and here I am enjoying the most exciting job of my life.
 I love music and children, so I guess you could say that there isn’t anything I would rather be doing.

 Music has always been my joy, my healing, and a means of expressing every emotion I feel.
 Mountain Top Music Center has let me turn this love into a career.